“Art should comfort the disturbed and disturb the comfortable.”

 A. No. The panel evaluates all applications with the same standards and if you do it, it would not be fair to someone who completed the process the right way.

 A. You are encouraged to apply the following year if you meet the requirements.

 What are the chances of being award the scholarship?

 A. Dependent upon the amount of COMPLETE applications submitted.
 Incomplete applications will not be considered, so be sure to double-check all requirements and read everything carefully and read it again.

 Is there a confirmation when my application has been received?

-A. Besides the on-screen message after submitting, nope.
+A. Besides the on-screen message after submitting, there will not be a confirmation.
 Even with mailed items, we will not notify you upon receipt.
 If you would like a feeling of comfort, we suggest you obtain tracking information on all physically submitted items so you will know when the items have been delivered.
-Make sure you have enough postage because we do not pay for any overdue/additional postage.
-Your submission will be refused for delivery and returned to you or worse, lost in the black hole of the mail.
+Make sure you have enough postage as we will not pay for any overdue/additional postage.
+Your submission will be refused for delivery and returned to you.